 These business ideas not only fill local needs within the community but also create opportunities to build strong, enduring relationships with your customers.

-26. Property stylist
+31. Property stylist

 If you have a natural eye for aesthetics and live in a real estate hot spot, start a property stylist business, preparing and presenting homes for sale.
 You’ll need to have access to a large collection of furnishings and fine touches (either hiring them or buying and storing them), but after that initial investment, you’ll have what you need to get started.

-27. Cleaning business
+32. Cleaning business

 This is a high-demand profession with plenty of scope for diversification.
 In addition to cleaning local homes, consider marketing your services to small businesses and real estate agents (tidying up before tenants move in or after they vacate).

-28. Photographer
+33. Photographer

 Are you talented with a camera?
 Think about the number of pictures you see in your community on a daily basis: business portraits, team or club photographs, or images from events.
 These all require a photographer, and that could be your photography business.

-29. Social media specialist
+34. Social media specialist

-Most small businesses don’t have a thorough understanding of social media — which platforms they should be active on, the pros and cons of paid versus organic, how to handle partnerships, etc.
+Most small businesses don’t have a thorough understanding of social media, which platforms they should be active on, the pros and cons of paid versus organic, how to handle partnerships, etc.

 It’s also likely they don’t have time to post regularly and keep their accounts up-to-date.
 If you have a passion for social media marketing and know how to use it, you can take the weight off business owners’ shoulders and start a robust business as a social media consultant.

-30. Food truck business
+35. Food truck business

 If you’ve toyed with the idea of owning a restaurant but are (understandably) concerned about the risks and costs associated with opening a brick-and-mortar store, think about launching a food truck specialising in gourmet or specialty food.
-It’s an excellent way to dip your toe into the restaurant business, trying out concepts while researching market and demand.
+It’s an excellent way to dip your toe into the restaurant business, trying out concepts while researching the market and demand.

-31. Tour guide
+36. Tour guide

 Do you know your backyard better than anyone else?
 If you have a handle on the history, wildlife, and hotspots in your region, set yourself up as an independent operator.
 You can set your own tours and schedule, meet new people, and share what you love.